Stergios Daoutis: Biography

-Daoutis was born in the late 19th century in Ano Seli of Imathia.
-In 1907 he set up his own armed group and acted in the area of the Giannitsa Lake against the Bulgarian komitadjis.
+Daoutis was born in the late 19th century in Ano Seli of Imathia, Macedonia.
+In 1907, he set up his own armed group and acted in the area of the Giannitsa Lake against the Bulgarian komitadjis.
 There, he first cooperated with Ch.
 Pradounas, then with G. Fragakos and the chieftain Georgios Gonos Yiotas in common operations against Bulgarian armed groups and Ottoman army detachments.

 During the First Balkan War he participated as a volunteer with his men, working with officers Konstantinos Mazarakis-Ainian, V. Stavropoulos and P. Papatzaneteas, in numerous operations and battles for the Hellenic Army.
 The most important battles in which Stergios Daoutis took part in were the Battle of Petra, the Battle of the Milia karavanserai, the Battle of Lianovergi, the Battle of Loudias and the liberation of Thessaloniki.

 In the Second Balkan War he collaborated with Michail Anagnostakos in operations in Vertiskos and Assiros, as well as in the Battle of Kilkis–Lachanas.

 Later he fought for the Independence of Northern Epirus (1914) as a chieftain, cooperating with the armed group of Georgios Tsontos.

-Personal life and Death
+Personal life and death

 Daoutis married Marika Papatzikou, they settled in Euboea and had two children.
 Daoutis died on 21 April 1973 and was buried with full honours.
 Local politicians and military leadership attended his funeral.